-6.1 All staff will be aware of the indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of school, inside and outside of the home and online.
-All staff will be aware that abuse, neglect and other safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another; therefore, staff will be vigilant and always raise concerns with the DSL.

-All staff, especially the DSP and deputy DSL(s), will be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; this includes being aware that pupils can be at risk of abuse or exploitation in situations outside their families (extra-familial harms).

-- 6.2 All staff will be aware of the appropriate action to take following a pupil being identified as at potential risk of abuse and, in all cases, will speak to the DSL if they are unsure. - 6.3 All staff will be aware that technology is a significant component in many safeguarding and wellbeing issues, including online abuse, cyberbullying, and the sharing of indecent images.
+- 6.1 All staff will be aware of the indicators of abuse, neglect and exploitation and will understand that children can be at risk of harm inside and outside of school, inside and outside of the home and online.
+Staff will also be aware that pupils can be affected by seeing, hearing or experiencing the effects of abuse. - 6.2 All staff will be aware that abuse, neglect and other safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another; therefore, staff will be vigilant and always raise concerns with the DSL. - 6.3 All staff, especially the DSP and deputy DSL(s), will be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; this includes being aware that pupils can be at risk of abuse or exploitation in situations outside their families (extra-familial harms). - 6.4 All staff will be aware of the appropriate action to take following a pupil being identified as at potential risk of abuse and, in all cases, will speak to the DSL if they are unsure. - 6.5 All staff will be aware that technology is a significant component in many safeguarding and wellbeing issues, including online abuse, cyberbullying, and the sharing of indecent images.